 The platform will be developed using the open-source software technologies to ensure easy adaptability, usability, and scalability.
 The data will be stored centrally in a database to ensure consistency, security and accessibility.
 The design and development team will work closely under the guidance of SM team during the development and implementation cycle of the system.
 The platform will have role base access and to create and manage the underlying database and its elements.
 It will be designed to cater the needs of the key stakeholders.
 It will have responsive web design to support display on various screen sizes including that of computers, tablets, and mobile devices.

-The platform will comprise of various modules and sub-modules to cater two groups of users.
+The platform will comprise of various modules and submodules to cater two groups of users.
 The first group of users are the SM staff and partners who have the critical role of managing and maintaining the platform by populating it with data.
 Second, are the viewers comprising of the line ministries, business partners, development practitioners cutting across government, private and other civil society organizations.

 The platform will have the following features: